Why Subject-Matter Expertise Leads to Better Outcomes in Translation

 This applies to a range of materials:

 - Financial, legal, medical, or pharmaceutical materials

-- Documents that provide instructions for the proper usage of equipment or electronics
+- Instructions for the proper usage of equipment or electronics

 - Science, history, or art museum exhibition didactics